harendra-kumar/concise-haskell/preface.rst

 Note on Jargon
 --------------

-Haskell provides several dimensions of abstraction and beautiful mathematical concepts that fit together elegantly.
-To think about the concepts systematically it is important to get familiarised with the vocabulary and know the precise meanings of the terms involved.
+Haskell has several dimensions and layers of abstraction and beautiful mathematical concepts that fit together elegantly.
+However, to think about the concepts systematically it is important to get familiarised with the vocabulary and know the precise meanings of the terms involved.

 This text tries to avoid jargon where possible but many terms that allow you to express concepts in a concise and clear manner are necessary.
 We define the